SebKrantz/blog/content/posts/from-zanzibar-to-cape-town.md

     {{< youtube AnDha8XARfo >}}
 </p>

 One of the go-to places for a relaxing sunday afternoon in Stellenbosch is Lanzerac Wine Estate.
 Located just outside the historic town it is one of South Africa’s most iconic and storied wine farms, with a history dating back to 1692.
 The estate has played a significant role in the development of South African wine, most notably as the birthplace of the first bottled Pinotage — a uniquely South African varietal — in 1961.
-While the state is beautiful, the slave bell in the third picture is a solemn reminder of the darker parts of Western Cape history. <!-- Today, Lanzerac remains a landmark of Stellenbosch’s wine culture, blending historical significance with contemporary sophistication. -->
+While the estate is beautiful, the slave bell in the third picture is a solemn reminder of the darker parts of Western Cape history. <!-- Today, Lanzerac remains a landmark of Stellenbosch’s wine culture, blending historical significance with contemporary sophistication. -->

 <div class="tiled-gallery">
     <a href="../from-zanzibar-to-cape-town/stellenbosch/IMG_7815.jpg"><img src="../from-zanzibar-to-cape-town/stellenbosch/IMG_7815.jpg" alt="Lanzerac Wine Estate 1"></a>